Haroun and the Sea of Stories

 Haroun and the Sea of Stories is a 1990 children's novel by Salman Rushdie.
-It was Rushdie's fifth major publication and followed The Satanic Verses.
-It is a phantasmagorical story that begins in a city so sad and ruinous that it has forgotten its name.
+It is Rushdie's fifth major publication and followed The Satanic Verses (1988).
+It is a phantasmagorical story that begins in a city so miserable and ruinous that it has forgotten its name.

-Haroun and the Sea of Stories is an allegory for problems existing in society in the present day and especially in the Indian subcontinent.
-It views these problems from the viewpoint of the young protagonist Haroun.
-Rushdie dedicated this book to his son, from whom he was separated for some time.
-Many elements of the story deal with the problems of censorship: an issue particularly pertinent to Rushdie because of the fatwa against him backed by Ayatollah Khomeini.
-The book is highly allusive and puns in multiple languages.
+Haroun and the Sea of Stories is an allegory for problems existing in society at the time of its publication, especially in the Indian subcontinent.
+It presents these problems from the perspective of the young protagonist, Haroun.
+Salman Rushdie dedicated this book to his son, from whom he was separated for some time.
+Many elements of the story deal with the problems of censorship, an issue particularly pertinent to Rushdie because of the fatwa against him issued in 1989 by Ayatollah Khomeini.
+The book is highly allusive and contains puns in multiple languages.
 Many of the major characters' names allude to some aspect of speech or silence.

-It was made into an audiobook read by Rushdie.
+It is available as an audiobook read by Rushdie himself.